learn-academy-2022-charlie/cat-tinder-frontend-super-saiyan-siamese/README.md

     - We added a state for submitted, but we are unsure if it is doing anything.
     - We added a console.log to the handleChange so we can see if the newCat state is being updated.

-> file path: src/App.js

-NOTE TO SELF: Unsure if Route for CatNew works since our CatNew submit button doesn't work.
-Checking for the change in newCat state in CatNew.js should help shed some light.
-   - solved.
-We werent redirecting because we had the this.createCat without actually making the function.
-Relevant code to follow:
 >file: src/App.js
   ```javascript
   createCat = (cat) => {